etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Processes.md

 !!!info
     For more information, read [How to create a Background Process](../../../developer-guide/etendo-classic/how-to-guides/How_to_create_a_Background_Process.md).

 In this window you can define a background process.
 The process to be executed can be selected in the *Process* field.
-Then you define the scheduling for the background process and it is then ready for use.
+Then you define the scheduling for the background process and it is then ready to use.

 !!!note
-    There is no user interaction necessary to execute the process, thus no pop-up will appear prompting for additional parameters.
+    There is no user interaction necessary to execute the process, thus, no pop-up will appear prompting for additional parameters.

 #####  Kill a background Process

-A button *Kill Process* is shown in the Process Monitor window on that processes that implements the KillableProcess interface while a process is being executed (Status = Processing).
+A button *Kill Process* is shown in the Process Monitor window on that processes that implement the KillableProcess interface while a process is being executed (Status = Processing).
 The interface KillableProcess will let you kill your process using a kill mechanism.

 **Mechanism to Kill**

 The mechanism that your background process uses to kill itself might vary between implementations.
-However the main idea in any implementation should be to have the body of the job's execution periodically check some flag to see if a kill has been requested, and if the flag is set, somehow abort the performance of the rest of the job's work.
+However, the main idea in any implementation should be to check some flag perodically during execution to see if a kill has been requested, and if the flag is set, somehow abort the execution of the rest of the job's work.

-Let's see an example
+Let's see an example,

-Here we have a dummy process which simply prints in the log the identifier for all the business partners:
+here we have a dummy process which simply prints the identifier in the log for all the business partners: